British parliamentary approval for the invasion of Iraq

-British Parliamentary approval for the invasion of Iraq was given by the elected members of the House of Commons to Tony Blair's government on the eve of the 2003 invasion of Iraq, in a series of two votes, on 18 March 2003.
+British parliamentary approval for the invasion of Iraq was given by the elected members of the House of Commons to Tony Blair's government on the eve of the 2003 invasion of Iraq, in a series of two votes, on 18 March 2003.

 Constitutional background

-There is no constitutional requirement for the Crown to seek any explicit form of Parliamentary approval before committing British forces to military action.
-By virtue of the Royal prerogative, the Sovereign may give the order to commence military action, which is customarily given on the advice of Her Majesty's Government.
+There is no constitutional requirement for the Crown to seek any explicit form of parliamentary approval before committing British forces to military action.
+By virtue of the royal prerogative, the Sovereign may give the order to commence military action, which is customarily given on the advice of His Majesty's Government.

-However the political controversy over whether to participate in military action, which covered the legal legitimacy as well as foreign policy questions, had been under discussion for many years.
+However the political controversy over whether to participate in military action, which covered the legal legitimacy as well as foreign policy questions, had been under discussion for years.
 As early as 1999, the anti-war MP, Tam Dalyell had proposed a Ten Minute Rule Bill called Military Action Against Iraq (Parliamentary Approval) Bill to "require the prior approval, by a simple majority of the House of Commons, of military action by British forces against Iraq".
-Dalyell was given leave to bring in his Bill, but it could not be debated and voted upon because as a Bill that affected the Royal prerogative, the consent of the Queen was needed before it could be debated in Parliament (known as Queen's Consent).
-The Government advised Queen Elizabeth II to withhold consent, which she did, as constitutional convention requires.
+Dalyell was given leave to bring in his Bill, but it could not be debated and voted upon because as a Bill that affected the royal prerogative, the consent of the Queen was needed before it could be debated in Parliament (known as Queen's Consent).
+The government advised Queen Elizabeth II to withhold consent, which she did, as constitutional convention requires.